cap-js/docs/tools/index.md

 </pre>

 ### *cds add completion*
-The `cds` command supports starting with version `7.9` shell completion with `tab` key for several shells and operating systems.
+The `cds` command supports shell completion with <kbd>tab</kbd> key for several shells and operating systems.

 For Linux, macOS and Windows use the following command to activate the shell completion.
 ```sh
 cds add completion
 ```

-After that, you have to source or restart your shell and can enjoy shell completion support for all cds commands.
+After that, restart your shell (or source the shell configuration) and enjoy shell completion support for all `cds` commands.

 Currently supported shells:
 | Operating System  | Shell |